astriaai/astria-docs/docs/features/faceid.md

 1. For fast generation use the [LCM schedulers](/docs/features/lcm).
 1. For realistic images, please consider enabling face-correct to improve facial features.
 1. When creating a fine-tune: Base-model is only used as a default for UI generation but does not affect FaceID.
-1. When creating a fine-tune: Steps are not used for FaceID.
+1. When creating a fine-tune: `steps` and `training_face_correct` are not used for FaceID.

 ## API

 FaceID is an adapter loaded on top of a base model.
 As such the inference needs to take place on a model from the gallery.
+The fine-tune's `trained_at` is set upon creation and there is no training time.
+As such no callback is needed.

 :::warning
 If you are receiving `422` error `model_type=faceid is not supported.
 Use a checkpoint instead` - Change the request URL to https://api.astria.ai/tunes/690204/prompts with `690204` as a hard-coded tune_id of Realistic Vision v5.1 from the gallery.
 See explanation above.